Medically reviewed on June 7, 2018

 What is Sandalwood?

-Sandalwood oil commonly is used as a fragrance in incense, cosmetics, perfumes, and soaps.
+Sandalwood oil has a warm, woody odor and is commonly used as a fragrance in incense, cosmetics, perfumes, and soaps.
 It also is used as a flavor for foods and beverages.
 The wood has been valued in carving because of its dense character.

 What is the recommended dosage?